RoyElkabetz/CityLearn-MAD-CATS/README.md

 Controller parameters:
 - `random_order`: Whether to choose the order of the buildings randomly each time-step or not.
 - `prediction_method`: The method to use for predicting the net consumption of each building.
 Choose from:
-  - `IDX`: Use the time and building indices for perfect prediction over the traning set.
+  - `IDX`: Use the time and building indices for perfect prediction over the training set.
   - `CSV`: Load the predictions from a CSV file.
   - `DOT`: Generate prediction by finding the maximal dot-product overlap of the past 24hr consumption and training data.
   - `MLP`: Predict with Multi-Layer Perceptron, using 24h history of net consumption and global variables.